JimmyCushnie/Noisy-Nodes/README.md

 All of the fancy parts of this library come from [Noise Shader](https://github.com/keijiro/NoiseShader) by  keijiro.
 I just made shader graph nodes to call the functions.

-Please note: I am very stupid, and I do not understand mathematical noise.
-It is likely that several nodes and node parameters have names which do not accurately reflect their function.

 ## Installation

 Download the whole repo and stick it in your project's `Assets` folder.